thiagosaraiva-git/thiagosaraiva-git/README.md

 <h2>Hello there 👋</h2>

-Hi, I'm Thiago Brasil Saraiva, a Front End engineer  with 12 years of experience in web development.
-My primary stack includes React, Typescript, Node.js, Vite, Next, Redux, React Router, Material UI, Chakra UI, Tailwind, and Bootstrap.
+Hi, I'm Thiago Brasil Saraiva, a Front End engineer  with 12+ years of experience in web development.
+My primary stack includes React, Typescript, Node.js, Vite, Next, Redux, Jotai, React Router, Material UI, Chakra UI, Tailwind, and Bootstrap.
 I also have experience with Python.
 Check out my projects to see my work!